cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="23-notepad"></a>
 ## 2.3 Notepad++ <img height=22 src="img/notepad-logo.png" style="vertical-align: bottom;"/>
 [Notepad++](https://notepad-plus-plus.org/) is a widespread, open source upgrade to Microsoft's default [Notepad](https://en.wikipedia.org/wiki/Windows_Notepad).
 If you were to code in Python in a bare bones text editor, Notepad++ would be a logical choice.
-It has a clean GUI and a myriad of plug-ins and customizability, and it directly interfaces with Git Bash (my preferred terminal).
+It has a clean GUI and a myriad of plug-ins and customizability, and it directly interfaces with Git Bash.
 Download the [latest stable build](https://notepad-plus-plus.org/downloads/) and install it with the default recommended settings.

 <!-- TOC --><a name="24-vs-code"></a>
 ## 2.4 VS Code <img height=20 src="img/vs-code-logo.png" style="vertical-align: bottom;"/>